Japanese safety experts search for voice data as workers clear plane debris from runway collision | Business

 JTSB experts have so far secured both the flight and voice data recorders from the coast guard's Bombardier Dash-8 and a flight data recorder from the JAL plane to find out what happened in the last few minutes before Tuesday's fatal collision.

-All 379 occupants of JAL Flight 516 safely evacuated within 18 minutes of landing as the aircraft was engulfed in flames.
-The pilot of the coast guard plane also escaped, but its five other crewmembers died.
+All 379 occupants of JAL Flight 516 were safely evacuated within 18 minutes of landing as the aircraft was engulfed in flames.
+The pilot of the coast guard plane also escaped, but its five other crew members died.
 The coast guard aircraft was on a mission to deliver relief goods to survivors of powerful earthquakes in central Japan that killed at least 100 people.

+New details have also emerged from media footage at Haneda airport.
+NHK television reported footage from its monitoring camera set up at the Haneda airport showed that the coast guard plane moved onto the runway and stopped there for about 40 seconds before the collision.

 Transcript of the recorded communication at the traffic control, released by the transport ministry Wednesday, showed that the air traffic controller told the coast guard plane to taxi to a holding position just before the runway, noting its No. 1 departure priority.
 The coast guard pilot repeats the instruction, then offers thanks for the No. 1 slot.
 There was no further instruction from the control allowing the coast guard to enter the runway.